hazzard993/lovebird-types/README.md

 }
 ```

-Now define how to import these types (this may change depending on your project setup),
+Now define how to import these types (this may change depending on your project setup).

 ```ts
 // allows `import lovebird = require("lovebird")` to be written